Music and Entertainment Visas in Nashville, Tennessee

 Entertainers are subject to the same immigration laws as any other temporary or permanent workers, in that a visa is required for almost any foreign musician, athlete or artist.
 The most common visa will include:

 - O visas.
 The O-1 visa is granted to an artist of “extraordinary ability,” though it can apply to non-artists as well.
 If you can prove significant achievement in your field – a Grammy, an Oscar, a World championship ring or trophy – you may qualify for an O-1.
-Your family may also apply through an O-3, and anyone with whom you cannot perform may apply for an O-2.
-The visas are valid for up to three years, but may be renewed indefinitely in one year increments.
+Your family may also apply through an O-3, and members of your production team, band, and so forth may apply for an O-2.
+The visas are valid for up to three years but may be renewed indefinitely in one-year increments.

 - H-1 visas.
 Artists and musicians need technical personnel to help them create their work.
 The H-1B specialty visa allows your sound engineers and lighting specialists to travel with you.

 - TN visas.
-For our neighbors to the North and South, the North American Free Trade Agreement (NAFTA) allows performers and their team to work in the US, provided the employer is a US citizen.
-Spouses and children may accompany you to Nashville, but are prohibited from working under your TN visa.
+For our neighbors to the North and South, the United States–Mexico–Canada Agreement (NAFTA) allows performers and their team to work in the U.S., provided the employer is a U.S. citizen.
+Spouses and children may accompany you to Nashville but are prohibited from working under your TN visa.

 - P visas.
 These are specialty visas with very stringent rules and regulations.
 If you are part of a “culturally unique” group or an international band, you may be eligible for a P visa.
 Athletes are also eligible when they prove “international recognition.”
 These are largely short-term options, however, and we may not recommend a P visa if you plan on staying in Nashville for a while.

 - Q visas.
 Like P visas, these apply only in very specific circumstances, and are only available for up to 15 months.
 Q visas allow foreign performers to work for American employers only when the goal is to participate “in an international cultural exchange program.”
-The so-called “Disney visa” is a rarely used option here in Nashville, and requires the help of a dedicated immigration attorney like Mr. Craft.
+The so-called “Disney visa” is a rarely used option here in Nashville and requires the help of a dedicated immigration attorney like Perry A. Craft.

 Making the move to Music City is easier with a dedicated immigration attorney

-At the Law Office of Perry A. Craft PLLC, your art and your work are important.
+At the Law Office of Perry A. Craft, PLLC, your art and your work are important.
 We offer you professional guidance in a discreet setting designed to remove the stresses associated with immigration.
-To speak with Attorney Craft about your legal needs, call 615.239.1899 or fill out our convenient contact form and book a consultation today.
+To speak with Attorney Craft about your legal needs, call 615-953-3808 or fill out our convenient contact form and book a consultation today.